Advanced-computer-lab-2024/wingGo/README.md

 - Create, view, update, or delete activity categories (e.g., food, stand-up comedy, concerts, parties, bazaars, exhibitions, sports events, parks, etc.).
 - Create, view, update, or delete preference tags (e.g., historic sites, beaches, family-friendly, shopping, budget-friendly).
 - View a sales report detailing revenue from various events, itineraries, and gift shop sales.
-- Flag an event or itinerary if it is found to be inappropriate.
+- Flag an event or itinerary if it is found to be inappropriate/irrelevant.
 - Monitor the total number of users and track new user sign-ups each month.
 - Review a list of all complaints along with their statuses (pending/resolved).
 - View the details of a specific complaint.